MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex3_service_based_retention.md

 ### Task 1 – Configure Mailbox Holds

-In this exercise, you will activate a Mailbox Hold to prevent any content in the employee's mailbox from being deleted.
+In this task, you will activate a Mailbox Hold to prevent any content in the employee's mailbox from being deleted.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.